MattiasBuelens/web-streams-polyfill/README.md

 ### Compatibility

-The `polyfill` and `ponyfill` variants work in any ES2015-compatible environment.
+The default and `polyfill` variants work in any ES2015-compatible environment.

-The `polyfill/es5` and `ponyfill/es5` variants work in any ES5-compatible environment that has a global `Promise`.
+The `es5` and `polyfill/es5` variants work in any ES5-compatible environment that has a global `Promise`.
 If you need to support older browsers or Node versions that do not have a native `Promise` implementation (check the [support table][promise-support]), you must first include a `Promise` polyfill (e.g. [promise-polyfill][promise-polyfill]).